eldoy/fastview/docs/SPEC.md

 ### Custom editor or VSCodium plugin

 With our own editor, we could double click on "handleSave" and jump straight to the file (function).

+### Transform flow

+YML > Weblang > JSON > Mustache > Javascript > HTML

+Do we need some kind of Brain matter for YAML?

+It will be possible to "compile" the templates, at least until Mustache?
+Or further?

+Should we measure speed?
+How slow is YAML actually?